What is YA@GA?

 The surveys from GA 2013 showed that young adults who attended GA were most interested in: (1) meaningful networking and community building; (2) skill-building for young adult ministry in their congregations; (3) worshipping; and (4) discussing trends in our faith/the future of Unitarian Universalism.
 We were called to respond to these wishes by radically re-imagining young adult programming.
 We believe that moving away from the caucus format has allowed for more diverse programming and helps a wider range of young adults engage more fully in General Assembly.

-Under the caucus format the Young Adult Caucus had two Co-Moderators who were elected by the caucus.
+Under the caucus format ,the Young Adult Caucus had two Co-Moderators who were elected by the caucus.
 Now these two roles are Co-Facilitators of the YA@GA programming.
 Instead of moderating a caucus they take on the work of organizing and supporting YA@GA.
-We also moved to online elections in 2015 instead of electing the Co-Facilitators at GA so that more folks could participate and in 2017 we are trying a new model of selecting the Co-Facilitators since election turnout has remained low.
+We also moved to online elections in 2015 instead of electing the Co-Facilitators at GA so that more folks could participate; in 2017 we started a new model of selecting the Co-Facilitators since election turnout had remained low.

 Young Adult Caucus used to have its own dedicated chaplain.
 Because this chaplain was not called on very often during GA, the more effective solution is ensuring that young adults are included in the GA Chaplain staff.
 There are now young adult chaplains at GA who can serve people of all ages.